Confusingboat/azure-webjob-boilerplate/README.md

 In computer programming, boilerplate code or boilerplate refers to sections of code that have to be included in many places with little or no alteration.

+## Why not just make it a library instead?

+Official answer: doing it this way provides a good example for those who are new to Webjobs.
+Real answer: I'm too lazy and couldn't be bothered.

 ## What's a Webjob?

 A snazzy new buzzword for that decrepit Hello World! example you call code that runs on somebody else's computer.